 - Soft Taco: Make taco meat for dinner and make enough for leftovers so the tween can heat up the meat in the microwave the next day for lunch.
 Tweens can easily make a taco using a tortilla, the leftover taco meat, shredded cheese, salsa, prewashed lettuce, and sour cream.
 Or make a vegetarian one and skip the meat.

 - PB & J Roll: This is as simple as it sounds.
 Simply lay the tortilla on a plate and spread 1-2 Tablespoons of peanut butter and jelly acrose the whole tortilla in a thin layer.
 The tween can spread it, roll it up, and eat within a few minutes.
+This is good for when they are really hungry and need something immediately!
+It’s so quick to prepare!

 - Peanut Butter and Fruit Roll Up: Spread 1-2 Tablespoons of peanut butter all across a tortilla and add banana slices, strawberry slices, raspberries, apple slices, or blackberries.
 Simply roll up and eat.